 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week’s term is Emotional Freedom Techniques (EFT).

 Emotional Freedom Techniques (EFT) incorporates a number of different alternative healing approaches, including neuro-linguistic programming, acupuncture meridians, and energy medicine.
-It’s not generally accepted within mainstream psychology, and has been described as a pseudoscience, which is something I always love to rant about.
+It’s not generally accepted within mainstream psychology, and it’s been described as a pseudoscience, which is something I always love to rant about.

 EFT was founded by Gary Craig.
 He’s not a psychologist, and he reports that when he tried taking psychology courses they puzzled him.
 His training is as an engineer.